mike-douglas/miked.codes/blog/delayed-animations-in-swiftui.md

   - Coding
   - SwiftUI
   - Swift
-excerpt: A quick and easy extension to help animating views in SwiftUI.
+excerpt: A quick and easy extension to help aninmate views in sequence in SwiftUI projects.
 ---

 I've been working on a side project to add animations in my views to give them more life.
 A common issue I have is that I need to animate an array of items on to the screen, typically from a `@Binding`, such that each item starts its animation in sequence rather than in parallel after a short delay.
 In the end, I want to accomplish an effect like this: